-The National Board for the 2019/2020 term is comprised of 8 officers elected by the National Council.
+The National Board for the 2019/2020 term was comprised of 8 officers elected by the National Council.

-The National Council Meetings of ELSA UK during this term are due to be hosted in Leeds in the autumn and in Birmingham in the spring.
+The National Council Meetings of ELSA UK during this term were hosted in Leeds in the autumn and in Birmingham in the spring.

 I was born in Poland, grew up in Belfast and in 2014 moved to England to pursue a degree in Law with German and German Law at the University of Nottingham.
 Currently, I am completing an LLM in Public International Law at the University of Leiden.

 I caught the ELSA-bug after taking part in a Summer Law School on Human Rights in Croatia, following which I established the ELSA Nottingham Refugee Project.
 I was also incredibly fortunate to partake in an ELSA Delegation to the UN Human Rights Council in Geneva as well as in the ELSA Legal Research Group on Migration Law.
 Furthermore, for the academic 2018/19 year I had the wonderful privilege of being the President of ELSA Nottingham.

 I was elected to President of ELSA UK at the ELSA UK XX NCM in London and I strive to support and motivate my amazing new National Board to the best of my abilities.
 In my presidential term I hope to build on past successes and keep improving and expanding our National Group, forming meaningful links with our alumni and partners and making sure that our Local Groups and their members are heard, supported and rewarded.

 Originally from Switzerland, I am a final year Law LLB student at the University of Leeds.
 Prior to my move to the UK I worked as a travel agent for five years which allowed me to explore the world before returning to student life.